ankurgera/watir_helper/readme.txt

 1. No need to create an IE Instance.

-2. Just include my gem and use it's parameterized functions some of which are given as follows:-
+2. Just include this gem and use it's parameterized functions some of which are given as follows:-

      # goto_page("http://www.google.com")